aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to OTT?</h2>

+For a Python developer, who is trying to add a PST to OTT conversion feature within application, it is important to understand why this conversion is necessary.
+PST stands for Personal Storage Table and is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+OTT stands for Office Open XML Text Template and is a file format used by Microsoft Word to store documents.
+The PST to OTT conversion is necessary for a Python developer to be able to access the data stored in a PST file and use it in a Word document.

-For a Python developer, who is trying to add a PST to OTT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word OTT format.
+<h2>How Aspose.Total Helps for PST to OTT Conversion?</h2>

+Aspose.Total for Python via .NET API can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word OTT format.
+This process is simple and efficient and can be used to quickly convert PST files to OTT files.

 {{% /blocks/products/pf/feature-page-summary %}}